datadesk/census-data-aggregator/README.rst

 Estimate a mean and approximate the margin of error.
 Uses a simulation approach.
 First the number of units in each bin is simulated (assuming a normal distribution around the estimate).
 Then for each unit a value within the bin is simulated (assuming a uniform distribution within each bin).
+We can then calculate the mean directly from the simulated data.
+We repeat the simulation many times to calculate an empirical margin of error.

 Expects a list of dictionaries that divide the full range of data values into continuous categories.
 Each dictionary should have four keys: